etelford38/PPMS_data_acquisition/README.md

 1. Open MultiVu in non-administrator mode (just click on the task-bar icon).
 This is important for proper communication between the Python code and the MutliVu software.
 2. Click the task-bar icon bar that looks like a command terminal called “Anaconda Prompt”.
 This opens a terminal window that allows you to access conda environments and run Python programs.
-3. Type “spyder” and hit enter:
+3. Type “spyder” and hit enter.
 4. Open the script for the measurement program "PPMS_Measurement _Program.py".
 5. Open the script for loading instruments "PPMS_Load_Instruments.py".